oskariorg/oskari-server/docs/AddingBundlesBasedOnRole.md

 Admin bundles require PostgreSQL to be used since some of the bundles use db specific sql.

-1) Uncomment these lines in `servlet-map/src/main/resources/oskari.properties` to enable admin-layerselector and admin-layerrights bundles to be added for users with role Admin for the default view.
+1) Dynamically added bundles are configured in `servlet-map/src/main/resources/oskari.properties`.
+As example bundles admin-layerselector and admin-layerrights are added for users with role Admin for the default view.

     actionhandler.GetAppSetup.dynamic.bundles = admin-layerselector, admin-layerrights
     actionhandler.GetAppSetup.dynamic.bundle.admin-layerrights.roles = Admin